aaronbloomfield/ics/hws/hw-buffer.md

 - You can use `objdump -d shellcode.o` to see the machine language that your assembly opcodes compiled into.
 - The system calls for 32-bit x86 are DIFFERENT than those for 64-bit
   x86.
-In particular, syscall 1 is exit in 32-bit and sys_write in
+In particular, syscall 1 is exit in 32-bit but is sys_write in
   64-bit.
 We want this to be a 64-bit program, so be sure to use the syscalls that are listed [here](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/).